 Huong Forrest Photography is the passion, vision and dream of one Reno newborn photographer, Huong Forrest.
 I specialize in newborn photography and have a great passion for capturing Reno's tiniest new residents.
 I also adore capturing the innocence of babies and children, the love and passion of a newlywed couple and their wedding and I greatly enjoy revealing the beauty, confidence and fierceness of your everyday woman.

-I am a proud member of the Professional Photographers of America and The Chamber of Commerce.
-When I'm not with my clients, you will find me running around with my two adorable sons, helping people improve their health and beauty with It Works!
+When I'm not with my clients, you will find me running around with my two adorable sons, helping people improve their health and wellness with It Works!
 Global, giving back where I can in several photography forums and blogging about business, photography and motherhood.

 Are we connected?